SteveCooling/GS232emu/README.markdown

 GS232emu
 ========

-Copyright (c) 2012 by Morten Johansen <morten@bzzt.no>
+Copyright (c) 2012-2014 by Morten Johansen <morten@bzzt.no>

 Description
 -----------

-Very early work on a GS232 compatible Arduino rotor controller.
+Arduino code for antenna rotator logic.
+For use with H-bridges and a 3-phase motor driven as a stepper.
+Tries to emulate a Yaesu GS-232A controller.

+Quality of emulation is not yet verified, but the command interface works.
+Supports rotation to specific azimuth, fetching current position and speed control.

+Lacks some work for supporting the commands related to elevation.

 License
 -------